Chickasaw Plum

 Description

 Chickasaw plum is a shrub or small tree that rarely exceeds 25 feet tall and is a member of the rose family (Rosaceae) ².
-Young stems are reddish and have thorny bracelets 5.
+Young stems are reddish and have branches that form thorns 5.
 Its leaves are alternate, 1 to 3 inches long, and have serrated margins ¹.
 The leaf petiole bears two small, red glands at its apex 5.
 It flowers in early spring with clusters of 2 to 4 flowers about 0.5 inch across ².
 The 0.5-inch plums ripen to a yellow or red in late spring or early summer ².

 Distribution